pudgenuts/nmapSwarm/README.md

 # nmapSwarm

-frame work to create and manage a swarm of nmap scans
+framework to create and manage a swarm of nmap scans